Vunnupyx/clight/services/mdclflash/readme.md

 1. Download your image of IoT-Connector light into the root directory of this project
 2. Open your favorite shell.
 (Bash, ZSH ... )
-3.  set environment variable for ssh connection to IoT2050 via `export INSTALL_HOST=USERNAME@IOT2050NETWORKADDRESS` and replace `USERNAME` with your ssh username and `IOT2050NETWORKADDRESS` with the IP of your IoT2050 device
+3. Set environment variable for ssh connection to IoT2050 via `export INSTALL_HOST=USERNAME@IOT2050NETWORKADDRESS` and replace `USERNAME` with your ssh username and `IOT2050NETWORKADDRESS` with the IP of your IoT2050 device
 4. Switch from project root directory into the service directory via `cd services/mdcflash ` and run the installation script via ` npm install && npm run install`;
 5. Copy the flash image to the Iot2050 device: `npm run copy:flashImage`
 6. Download the generated image from your Iot2050: